Article

 Assistive tech helps students with vision loss and other disabilities to overcome many traditional barriers to independence and employment.

-Assistive technology is one of nine skill areas that students with visual impairments and multiple disabilities must learn through the Expanded Core Curriculum.
+Accessing and utilizing assistive technology is one of nine skill areas that students with visual impairments and multiple disabilities must learn through the Expanded Core Curriculum.
 In today’s world, the power of assistive technology is enormous, as it empowers students with vision loss to overcome many traditional barriers to independence and employment.

 Assistive technology is ‘any item, piece of equipment, or product system, whether acquired commercially off the shelf, modified, or customized, that is used to increase, maintain, or improve functional capabilities of a child with a disability.’